selivan/selivan.github.io/_posts/2016-11-29-ansible-human-readable-git-diff-for-vault.md

 tags: [ansible,git]
 ---

-Ansible vault can be used transparently with modules `include_vars` and `copy`.
+Ansible vault can be used transparently with `copy` module and variable files: `include_vars`, `vars_files`.
 IMHO that's bad architecture.
 "Explicit is better than implicit" (c) Python Zen.
 In our project we agreed to keep vault encrypted files with extension `.vault` and vault encrypted variable files with `.vault.yml`.

 To make git diffs human-readable, we can use [git attributes](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes) to specify properties for different pathnames in git repository.